jmadden/outbound-calling-example/README.md

 Example Use: A call to a Twilio phone number puts the caller into a store's IVR.
 When the call finishes traversing the IVR the call is enqueued and the store phone is dialed.
 When the store answers the call they are connected to the enqueued call.

+**Additinal Notes**

+- This code checks for calls already in progress and will not dial to the destination number until it becomes available.
+- When a call ends the code checks the queue to see if there are calls waiting, if there are it will connect the call at the top of the queue.

 ## Requirements

 - A [Twilio](https://twilio.com) account